Click filter to remove

 Extent: 286 pages, 1 notebook, approx. 6,100 slips

-Description: The Mohican collection in the ACLS collection consist of a variety of items in the "Mohican" section of the finding aid.
-These materials were recorded by Morris Swadesh at the Stockbrige-Munsee community in Wisconsin and are predominantly focused on linguistic matters.
+Description: The Mohican collection in the ACLS collection consist of a variety of items (A1k.1, A1k.2, A1k.3 and A1k.4) in the "Mahican" section of the finding aid.
+These materials were recorded by Morris Swadesh at the Stockbridge-Munsee community in Wisconsin and are predominantly focused on linguistic matters.
 They include field notes, interlinear translation of 18th century liturgical literature from Massachusetts, a narrative biography, copies of historical materials, and an extensive lexical file derived from these sources.
-A significant amount of the "Mohican lexical file" also contains Nuu-chah-nulth lexical slips by Swadesh that were interfiled and have not yet been separated out.
+A significant amount of the "Mohican lexical file" (item A1k.2) also contains Nuu-chah-nulth lexical slips by Swadesh that were interfiled and have not yet been separated out.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)